KuanChunChen/lambda-post_package/README.md

-# lambda-post_package
+# NTTData_Lambda_S3

-This function can help you in AWS Service lambda to post package to your assigin IP.
+Implement the lambda event if store a new delivery csv to S3